kaagyebi/lumea_api/README.md

 # Lumea API

-A comprehensive skincare and cosmetology appointment management API with skin analysis capabilities.
+A comprehensive skincare and cosmetology appointment management API.

 ## Features

 - **User Authentication**: Register and login for users and cosmetologists
 - **Appointment Management**: Book, view, and manage appointments
-- **Skin Analysis**: Upload images for automated skin analysis
 - **User Profiles**: Manage user and cosmetologist profiles
 - **Role-based Access**: Different permissions for users and cosmetologists